 Now That You Have Left

-In my eager heat for you
+I did not know in my eager heat for you

-That there was pain in every touch
+that there was pain in every touch

 Not like some kind of moral levy

-That would be laid upon my head
+that would be laid upon my head

-But in the body of being
+But in the body of Being was a Truth

-Wonderful as a childs fascination
+wonderful as a child's fascination

-For a glittering object
+for a glittering object

 Terrible as the somber gathering by a fresh grave